- Open Access

 ISTH DIC scoring system.

-Serum HMGB1 levels between survivors and non-survivors by underlying disease types. a Serum HMGB1 levels between survivors and non-survivors by underlying disease types. b Serum histone H3 levels between survivors and non-survivors by underlying disease types.
+Plasma HMGB1 levels between survivors and non-survivors by underlying disease types. a Plasma HMGB1 levels between survivors and non-survivors by underlying disease types. b Plasma histone H3 levels between survivors and non-survivors by underlying disease types.
 HMGB1, high mobility group box-1 protein.

 Underlying diseases of DIC.

 Supplementary Fig. S2.
-Locally weighted scatterplot smoothing curve. a Relationship between serum HMGB1 levels and mortality. b Relationship between serum histone H3 levels and mortality.
+Locally weighted scatterplot smoothing curve. a Relationship between plasma HMGB1 levels and mortality. b Relationship between plasma histone H3 levels and mortality.
 HMGB1, high mobility group box-1 protein.

 Supplementary Fig. S3.
 Receiver operating characteristic curve of DIC score, HMGB1, and histone H3.
 The blue line with circles, red line with diamonds, and yellow line with triangles represent the ISTH DIC scores, HMGB1, and histone H3, respectively.
 The diagonal line indicates reference that discrimination is no better than chance.
 DIC, disseminated intravascular coagulation; HMGB1, high mobility group box-1 protein; AUC, area under the receiver operating characteristic curve; ISTH, International Society on Thrombosis and Haemostasis.